 Guidelines for Decorating Your Stateroom Door

 Before turning your stateroom door into a personalized work of art, it is important to follow basic guidelines to ensure your decorations are permitted.
 First, contact the cruise line and ask if there are any explicit instructions or guidelines, and remember that different cruise lines may have different policies regarding stateroom door decorations.
 The same line may also change policies on different ships, or at any time, so it is best to always verify guidelines before every cruise.

 Even if there are no formal policies, these general guidelines can help you be sure your decorations don’t cause any problems.

 Most important is that no decorations should in any way damage the stateroom door or surrounding surfaces.
-There should be no holes, paint discoloration, chips, scratches or other evidence that the door was ever decorated after your cruise.
+There should be no holes, paint discoloration, chips, scratches, or other evidence that the door was ever decorated after your cruise.
 Magnetic decorations are easy and convenient options that won’t damage doors, or you can affix magnetic tape to non-magnetized decorations to create instant magnets.

 You can get stateroom door magnets by clicking here.

 Be aware, however, that some suites or specialty cabins may not have metal doors.
-Other adhesive options include Command Strips, poster putty and similar materials that can safely adhere to different surfaces and finishes without causing damage.
+Other adhesive options include Command Strips, poster putty, and similar materials that can safely adhere to different surfaces and finishes without causing damage.
 If decorations do cause damage, passengers could face fees or fines for vandalism, even if the damage is minor or accidental.

 It is also important to be sure your stateroom door decorations don’t extend beyond the door.
-Cruise ship hallways are narrow, and any decorations that extend onto nearby railings, light fixtures or other surfaces can block the hallway from cabin stewards’ service carts, luggage carts and other passengers.
+Cruise ship hallways are narrow, and any decorations that extend onto nearby railings, light fixtures, or other surfaces can block the hallway from cabin stewards’ service carts, luggage carts, and other passengers.

-Decorations attached to other surfaces can also create problems for safety equipment such as emergency lights, speakers or sprinklers.
+Decorations attached to other surfaces can also create problems for safety equipment such as emergency lights, speakers, or sprinklers.
 With safety in mind, it is also imperative that any door decorations you use are made of fire-retardant materials.
 If inappropriate materials are used, the decorations may be removed and passengers could be fined for violating the ship’s safety procedures.

 After the cruise, be sure to remove all door decorations completely.
 Not only does this help the stateroom steward by not adding extra chores to an already busy day as the room gets turned over for the next passengers, but it also ensures there will be no fines or problems with the extra mess left behind.